 Who can develop bipolar disorder?

-Despite high genetic predisposition people can manage to avoid the onset of bipolar disorder by avoiding stressful events, creating proper life-work balance and by avoiding drugs and alcohol.
-On the other side people with no genetic predisposition, but being exposed to traumatizing life circumstances, physical illnesses or to usage of drugs and alcohol are at high risk to develop the illness.
+Despite high genetic predisposition, people can manage to avoid the onset of bipolar disorder by avoiding stressful events, creating proper life-work balance, and avoiding drugs and alcohol.
+On the other side, people with no genetic predisposition but being exposed to traumatising life circumstances, physical illnesses, or the usage of drugs and alcohol are at high risk of developing the illness.

 Can bipolar disorder be healed?

-Bipolar disorder can’t be “cured” in proper sense.
+Bipolar disorder can’t be “cured” in the proper sense.
 Bipolar disorder is a long-term mood disorder.
-The difference between Bipolar I and II types is the range of severity of the mood swings.
-Each of bipolar episodes is time-limited, which means people will typically return to their baseline of functioning.
-The treatment objective is to stabilize the patients on their baseline of functioning without switching to one of the extremes.
-Keeping the symptoms under control, allows the individual a normal life.
+The difference between bipolar I and II types is the range of severity of the mood swings.
+Each of the bipolar episodes is time-limited, which means people will typically return to their baseline of functioning.
+The treatment objective is to stabilise the patients on their baseline of functioning without switching to one of the extremes.
+Keeping the symptoms under control allows the individual a normal life.
 Without treatment, bipolar disorder tends to become chronic with more frequent and more severe episodes.

 Famous people who suffered from bipolar disorder